domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

 We'll need to change the bound on `serve_forever` away from `DeserializeOwned` to `Deserialize<'de>` with a lifetime.
 But... what lifetime?
 Where does it come from?
 The request is deserialized _inside_ `serve_forever` so we can pass it to the handler, so the lifetime of the input buffer and the lifetime of the Rust request object are both some subset of the current function.
-That's not something we can really explicitly refer to,[^named-block-lifetimes]<span id="fn-named-block-lifetimes"></span> so maybe this means `serve_forever` just has to be generic over `'de` and the compiler will figure out what lifetime that represents?
+That's not something we can really explicitly refer to,[^named-block-lifetimes] so maybe this means `serve_forever` just has to be generic over `'de` and the compiler will figure out what lifetime that represents?

 ```rust
 /// Perpetually waits for incoming requests on `self` and